 How to delete attachments

-For has_many_attached the default behavior of purge is to delete all the records (obviously the same is true of has_one_attached), however, you can target them for specific removal with any query.
-To get a better idea of how the objects are shaped, here is a Resource object which has two :files attached
+), however, you can target them for specific removal with any query.
+To get a better idea of how the objects are shaped, here is a Resource object which has two :files

 Resource.last.files